Bhat-Priyanka/AWS-Projects/Host WordPress website on EC2/README.md

 This guide explains how to host a WordPress website or blog using Amazon Web Service (AWS) using the AWS service 'Amazon Elastic Compute Cloud' (EC2).

-## The main steps invoved are as below:
+## The main steps involved are as below:

 1. Create a virtual machine on AWS EC2
 2. Install Apache Server